stateful/docs.runme.dev/docs/configuration/cell-level.md

 ![terminalrow-1](../../static/img/terminalrow-1.png)

 We have provided a list of configuration settings to upgrade your experience using the Runme extension.
-You can configure how your markdown is executed on your code editor using these settings.
+You can configure how your Markdown is executed on your code editor using these settings.

 2. Navigate to “Advanced” > `terminalrow`.